Scheduled MonumentsEnglandRoman mansio and settlement, 535m north-east of Penn House

 What is Roman mansio and settlement, 535m north-east of Penn House?

-A Roman mansio and settlement is a roadside inn and associated settlement complex located 535 metres north-east of Penn House in Sussex, England.
+The Roman mansio and settlement located 535 metres north-east of Penn House is a roadside way-station and associated settlement of Roman date situated in Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005866.

 Who is responsible for protecting Roman mansio and settlement, 535m north-east of Penn House?